Community Standards & Responsibility

 On Campus Privileges Students are not permitted to be on campus during the time that they are suspended.
 If you need to visit campus for a legitimate reason, you must get prior approval from the Office of Community Standards and Responsibility and be escorted by Campus Safety while on campus.

-Transfer Credits According to the College of Arts and Sciences Catalogue, no academic credit earned during a suspension will be transferable back to the College.
+Transfer Credits According to the College of Arts and Sciences Catalogue, any student planning to earn credit during a social suspension needs the permission of the Dean of Students to transfer those credits back to the College.
+After receiving this permission, the student should consult with their academic advisor and the registrar’s office for pre-approval of potential transfer courses.
 Please see the Academic Regulations section of the Catalogue for additional information.

 Returning After Suspension In order to return to Rollins after your suspension, you must meet the criteria described in your decision letter.
 Please submit all documentation to the Office of Community Standards and Responsibility.
 We will not be able to process your change of status until we have received all documentation.